 Five girls sit in the cozy dorm lounge in silence, their faces bathed in blue phosphorescence as they type, scroll, tap and click at laptops and iPads.
 Some...
 Read full article »

-Smith precollege programs offer diverse programs for high school girls, who want to pursue their academic interests in and out of the classroom, strengthen their college applications and meet other motivated and ambitious college-bound young women.
+Smith precollege programs offer diverse summer camps for high school girls, who want to pursue their academic interests in and out of the classroom, strengthen their college applications and meet other motivated and ambitious college-bound teenage women.

 Designed by Smith's own professors and staff, the engaging curricula will give you a taste of Smith's outstanding programs.
 Along with incorporating interactive components and challenging materials, your learning experience will earn you a recommendation from a Smith professor to use in your college application process.

 Young Women's Writing Workshop is a varied writing workshop for high school girls that focuses on the following topic areas: poetry, creative fiction, and graphic novel, just to name a few.
 Participants are given the chance to work with published authors, lay the groundwork for a strong writing portfolio, and learn the steps involved in becoming a published writer.
 Smith produces great teen writers!
 Check out the student testimonials to learn how this past summer's students improved their craft at Smith!

 The English Language Learning Program is a new program being offered for international students.
 It provides a great opportunity for language and cultural immersion in English and American culture at Smith College.
 Participating students have an opportunity to experience American college life in Northampton, Mass, one of the top ten college towns in the United States, and interact with Smith staff and students, while strengthening their English language skills.